atharvavaidya14/MNIST_sign_language/README.md

-# Sign Language Alphabet Classifier
+# Sign Language Alphabet Classifier (End-to-end)

-This project builds a lightweight Convolutional Neural Network (CNN) to classify American Sign Language (ASL) alphabet gestures from grayscale 28x28 images.
-It uses a custom MNIST-style dataset and is optimized for fast training and Android deployment.
+This project is an **end-to-end machine learning pipeline** for classifying American Sign Language (ASL) alphabets from grayscale 28x28 images.
+It includes building a lightweight CNN model, training it, exporting models, deploying an API, and automating CI/CD using Docker, GitHub Actions, and Render.

 ---

-## 🚀 Features
+## 🔧 Features

 - **PyTorch-based CNN**: Lightweight and fast for mobile inference.
 - **Validation Split & Early Stopping**: Built-in to avoid overfitting.